startersclan/docker-sourceservers/README.md

 * `<version>` [(*/build/Dockerfile*)](https://github.com/startersclan/docker-sourceservers/blob/master/build/Dockerfile)
 * `<version>-layered` [(*/update/Dockerfile*)](https://github.com/startersclan/docker-sourceservers/blob/master/update/Dockerfile)

-## Game updates & versions

-Both a new *clean* and *layered* image of a game is built on an available game update.
-Due to the nature of Docker images, an image cannot exactly be *updated*; any modifications to it adds to its existing layers.

-The `latest` tag follows a layered approach to updating.
-Using it prevents the need to pull the newest clean image of a game on each available update.
-However, layered images gradually grow in size with increasing update layers.
-To solve this, the `latest` tag is automatically made to reference the newest clean image of a game on the next update upon reaching **1.75x** its initial size.
+## Games Images

 Dedicated servers hosted on Steam are usually required to be running the *latest version* of the game in order for clients to connect to them.
-Simply pull a game image by the `latest` tag for the latest version.
+Simply use the `latest` tag for the latest version of the game.

-## Games Images

 [![srcds-dockerhub-logo][]][srcds-dockerhub-link] [![hlds-dockerhub-logo][]][hlds-dockerhub-link]